 About Credit Card Transactions

 Online Card Transaction: Can be either credit or PIN-less debit cards.
-These transactions are authorized and processed live through Stripe.
+These transactions are authorized and processed live through our payment processor.
 Available only to accounts with Payment Services enabled.

 Manual Card Transaction: Aren’t processed online and should be used only for record keeping inside the app.
 These transactions should be cleared first through a point-of-sale device or some other online payment gateway.